rutgerfrans/AI_DS/README.md

 #### Rational Programs
 - Computational limitations make perfect rationality unachievable.
 - So we try to create the best program for the given machine resources.

+## Lecture 2 8/9/22
+(fourier analysis not needed for exam)
+### Data visualization
+- The general principle tot display data: <u>as far as possible, to show the original data and try not to obscure the design of the study.</u>
+- Show as much data/information as possible.

+#### Develop critical/statistical thinking
+- Visualization isn't jusst about plotting data.
+It's about understanding the data and looking at it in a critical way.
+You are looking for features that will help you determine the mot suitable way to handle, process and analyze those data.
+- Think of ww2 airplane example

+### Time series data
+- sequence of data points, measurements made over a time interval
+- (normally) a quantity over an independent variable (usually time).

+#### How dow we identify patterns/structures in a time series?
+- Patterns in time series tend to come form <u>repetition</u>.
+- Sometimes hard to detect.
+- Sometimes you need to change the representation of the time series to detect a pattern.

+## Lecture 2

+## Lecture 3 12/9/22 Agents
+### What is an agent?
+- An agent is anything that can be viewed as <u>perceiving</u> through <u>sensors</u> and <u>acting</u> upon that environment through <u>actuators</u>.
+- An agent operates autonomoously
+- Examples: Humans, robots, softbots, thermostats, etc.

+### Abstract form of an agent
+- [f: P* -> A]

+### Example of agents:
+Human agents:
+- Sensors: eyes, ears and other organs
+- Actuators: hands, legs, mouth and other body parts for actuators

+Robotic agents:
+- Sensors: Cameras, infrared range finders;
+- Actuators: various motors;

+### Rational Agents
+- A rational agents strives to "do the right thing"
+- The right action is the one that makes the agent most succesful
+- is autonomous (when an agents behaviour is determined by its own exp)

+Formal definition:
+- For each possible percept sequence, a rational agent should select an action that is expected to maximise its performance measure, given the evidence procided by the percept sequence and whatever built-in knowledge the agent has.

+### PEAS
+- Performance measure
+- Environment
+- Actuators
+- Sensors

+Consider designing an automated taxi:
+- Pm: Safe, fast, legal, comf. trp, max. profits.
+- E: Roads, other traffic, pedestrians, customers.
+- A: Steering wheel, accelorator, brake, signal, horn.
+- S: Cameras, sonar, speedometer, GPS, odometer, engine sensors, keyboard.

+#### Environment types
+##### Fully observable
+- Giving the agent a complete state of the environment at each point in time.
+- For instance checkers, you can see the whole board including your own pieces aswell as the oponents pieces.
+##### Partially observable
+- Giving the agent only a partly state of the environment:
+- For instance: poker, You only see your own cards and the cards on the table but not someones other cards.
+##### Deterministic
+- The next state of the environment is completely determined by the current state and the action executed by the agent.
+- For instance Checkers and Stratego.
+##### Stochastic
+- The next state of the environment is not completely determined by the curren state and the action executed by the agent.
+- For instance roulette and boogschieten.
+##### Episodic
+- The Agent's exp is divided into atomic 'episodes' and the choice of actio in each episode depends only on the episode itself.
+##### Sequential
+- The Agent's exp is divided into atomic 'episodes' and the choice of action can be based on other episodes.
+##### Static
+- The environment is unchanged while an agent is deliberating.
+##### Dynamic
+- The environment changes while an agent is deliberating.
+##### Discrete
+- A limited number of distinct, clearly defined percepts and actions.
+##### continuos
+- A unlimited number of distinct, clearly defined percepts and actions.
+##### Single agent
+- An agent operating by itself in an environment
+##### Multiagent
+- Multiple agents operating in an environment
+##### Known
+- State of knowledge of the 'law of physics' of the environment.
+##### Unknown
+-

+### The Structure of Agents
+#### Agent functins and programs
+- An agent is specified by the agent function mapping percept sequences to actions
+- One agent funcion is rational

+##### 4 basic types in order of increasing generality"
+1. Simple reflex agents
+- Chooses action based only on the current percept.
+- Implemented by condition action rules, (if then) rules.
+- if dirty then suck
+- Only works if the environment is fully observable. otherwise inf loops, think of maze
+2. Model-based agents
+- To tackle partially observable environments
+- Over time update state using world knowledge: How does world change, How do actions affect world.
+3. Goal-based agents
+- The agents needs a goal to which situations are desirable.
+- Typically investigated in search and planning research.
+- Future is taken into account.
+- Is more flexible since goals are represented explicitly and can be change.
+4. Utility-based agents
+- Certain goals can be reached in different ways
+- Utility function maps a state onto a real number.
+- Improves on goals.

+### Exam check list
+- Whats an agent?
+- When is it rational?
+- When is is autonomous?
+- PEAS
+- Describing environments
+- Basic agent architectures

+- All can be turned into learning agents